-Objective How Who Timescale Monitoring method 1 Ensure that all school trips & residential visits are accessible for pupils with learning or physical disabilities.
-Thorough planning.
-Advance visits.
-Risk assessments.
-Head Teacher SLT Visit leaders On-going Head Teacher Trip leaders.
-Feedback from pupils.
-2 Ensure that after-school clubs and care provision facilities are accessible for all pupils.
-Ensure access is available for all pupils including those with physical or sensory disabilities.
+Objective How Who Timescale Monitoring method 1 Ensure that all school trips and residential visits are accessible for pupils with learning or physical disabilities Through planning, advance visits and risk assessments Headteacher SLT Visit Leaders On-going Headteacher Trip leaders Feedback from pupils 2 Ensure that after-school clubs and minibus provision facilities are accessible for all pupils Ensure access is available for all pupils including those with physical or sensory disabilities.
 Provide adult support if necessary.
 Make physical adaptations as required.
-PE Leader Leaders of after- school clubs On-going Head Teacher Feedback from parents and pupils 3 Ensure the new curriculum is fully accessible to pupils with any type of difficulty or disability.
-Consider alternative communication systems.
+PE Leaders Leaders of after-school clubs Minibus drivers On-going Headteacher Feedback from parents and pupils 3 Ensure the curriculum is fully accessible to pupils with any type of difficulty or disability Consider alternative communication systems.
 Consider the way in which information is presented to pupils.
 Consider ways in which pupils can communicate their ideas.
-Inclusion Manager to review the needs of children and provide training for staff as needed.
-All Staff Subject leaders Advisors for sensory impairments Subject advisors On-going Head Teacher Senior Leaders including Inclusion Leader 4 To ensure that parents who are unable to attend school, because of a disability, can access parents' evenings.
-Staff to hold parents' evenings by phone or send home written information.
-All staff On-going Head Teacher Senior Leaders including Inclusion Leader
+Inclusion Manager to review the needs of children and provide training for staff as needed All staff, subject leaders.
+Advisors for sensory impairments.
+Subject advisors On-going Headteacher SLT 4 To ensure that parents who are unable to attend school because of disability, can access parents' evenings Staff to hold parents' evenings by phone, virtually (via Teams or Zoom) or send home written information All staff On-going Headteacher SLT